Self-assembled filament layers in drying sessile droplets: from morphology to electrical conductivity: Results and Discussion

 Percolation theory describes the emergence of long-range connectivity in disordered systems and underpins transport in polymeric, colloidal, and nanowire networks~\cite{Kirkpatrick1973}.
 We investigate a two-dimensional network of filaments confined within a circular domain of radius $a$, where chains of length $L$ (bead diameter $d_0$) are deposited.
 Two beads are defined as connected if their center-to-center distance is less than $d_c = 1.12 d_0$.

 We investigate filament percolation in layers deposited from evaporating droplets.
-To evaluate percolation, we define source and sink regions as two spherical-cap sectors located on opposite sides of the circular simulation domain, with a distance of $0.8a$.
-To evaluate percolation independent of hydrodynamic alignment and curvature, we generated an isotropic control system via Monte Carlo (MC) insertion of straight filaments into a periodic rectangular box matching the caps' separation and base diameter.
+To evaluate percolation, we define source and sink regions as two spherical-cap sectors located on opposite sides of the circular simulation domain, with a distance of $0.8a$. \revisedtext{To compare to percolation in the absence of} hydrodynamic alignment and curvature, we generated an isotropic control system via Monte Carlo (MC) insertion of straight filaments into a periodic rectangular box matching the caps' separation and base diameter.

 A percolation pathway is a connected sequence of beads that spans from the source to the sink.
 We define independent percolation pathways (IPPs) as disjoint sets of such paths.
 For each configuration, we determine the number of IPPs, $N_{\mathrm{IPP}}$, and compute the ensemble average $\langle N_{\mathrm{IPP}} \rangle$ over 16 random initializations.
 Fig.~\ref{fig:PercolativePathways2} illustrates IPPs within the deposit configurations for different filament lengths.
 For short filaments, no IPPs are observed, as shown in Fig.~\hyperref[fig:PercolativePathways2]{\ref*{fig:PercolativePathways2}a} and \hyperref[fig:PercolativePathways2]{\ref*{fig:PercolativePathways2}e}.
 With increasing length of the filaments the number of IPPs increases on average, as shown for example in Fig.~\hyperref[fig:PercolativePathways2]{\ref*{fig:PercolativePathways2}d} and \hyperref[fig:PercolativePathways2]{\ref*{fig:PercolativePathways2}h}.
 In the reaction-limited regime ($K=10$) we observe on average an increased number of IPPs.
 For lower critical contact angles, a stronger CRE is expected, especially for the diffusion-limited regime ($K\approx0$), which would further increase IPP formation along the perimeter.